Ipstenu/dreamobjects/readme.txt

 == Description ==

-DreamHost has it's own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.
+DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.

 DreamObjects™ is an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.